ashutosh5786/rippled/README.md

 #### Prerequisite K8s cluster with Deployment access

-First I have build the dockerfile for the required software which can be found in the repo as *Dockerfile*. which required the bash script for adding the repolist and install the rippled on the container, file can be found with name *startup.sh*
+First I have build the dockerfile for the required software which can be found in the repo as *Dockerfile*.
+Which required the bash script for adding the repolist and install the rippled on the container, file can be found with name *startup.sh*
 As per requirement an update script was requested for rippled, but there was already a cron job for the same I have attached the screen shot for verification.

 After that I have written the *deploy.yaml* file for K8s deployment and the deployment is done. <br /> <br />